RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 }
 ~~~

-This method will consume Kafka streams from the `orders` topic and call our `handleCloudEvent` method.
+This method will consume Kafka streams from the `orders` topic and call our `handleCloudEvent()` method.
 Later on we'll delete this method and use Knative Events to handle the incoming stream.
 But for now we'll use this method to listen to the topic.

 ##### Configuring the application

-The Keycloak extension allows you to define the adapter configuration using either the `application.properties` file or using a `keycloak.json`.
-Both files should be located at the src/main/resources directory.

- * Configuring using the `application.properties` file as below:
+Quarkus and its extensions are configured by an `application.properties` file.
+Open this file (it is in the `src/main/resources` directory).

+ * Add these values to the file:

 ~~~java
 # Outgoing stream